J4nvg/J4nvg/README.md

 - 👋 Hi, I’m @J4nvg
-- 👀 I’m interested in all things tech and coding
+- 👀 I’m interested in all things tech;
 - 🌱 I’m currently learning C and Matlab;
 -     All in favor of getting my Bsc degree in Electrical Engineering

 - 👾 Working on WP webdev. for personal projects